EricMichaelSmith/Ideas/README.md

 Testing repository for various projects.

-SubwayOptimization: Attempt to find an optimum subway line arrangement given a density map and a weighting metric
+subway_optimization: Attempt to find an optimum subway line arrangement given a density map and a weighting metric